2020 Washington State Cougars football team

 The 2020 Washington State Cougars football team represented Washington State University during the 2020 NCAA Division I FBS football season.
 They were led by first-year head coach Nick Rolovich.
 The team played their home games in Martin Stadium in Pullman, Washington, and competed as members of the North Division of the Pac-12 Conference.

 On August 11, 2020, the Pac-12 Conference initially canceled all fall sports competitions due to the COVID-19 pandemic.

 On September 24, the conference announced that a six-game conference-only season would begin on November 6, with the Pac-12 Championship Game to be played December 18.
 Teams not selected for the championship game would be seeded to play a seventh game.

-Previous season

-The Cougars finished the season 6–7, 3–6 in Pac-12 play to finish tied for fifth in the Northern Division.
-They were invited to play in the Cheez-It Bowl, where they lost to Air Force 31–21.
-On January 9, head coach Mike Leach departed the program to accept the vacant head coaching position at Mississippi State.
-Less than a week later, athletic director Pat Chun hired Hawaii head coach Nick Rolovich.

 Schedule

 Washington State had games scheduled against Utah State, Houston, and Idaho, but canceled these games on July 10 due to the Pac-12 Conference's decision to play a conference-only schedule due to the COVID-19 pandemic.